Hispanic Heritage Month, A Guatemala Focus

 People of Hispanic heritage have impacted the United States’ culture considerably since the country’s conception.
 With over 62 million Hispanic people in the United States, Hispanic populations continue to dramatically influence U.S. culture.

 What exactly is Hispanic heritage?
 Hispanic heritage encompasses the culture, life, and legacy of Hispanic nations within each Hispanic individual.
 Clothes, language, and even food are all examples of ways Hispanic people use their heritage in meaningful ways.

 Hispanic countries and the U.S. have not always had the best relations.
-From 1846-1848, the Mexican-American war was fought.
+The Mexican-American war took place between 1846-1848.
 This lead to the U.S. annexing Texas, a large territory of Mexico at the time.
-Later, in 1898, the Spanish-American war was fought.
-This lead to Cuba gaining independence, along with Guam, Puerto Rico and the Philippines being given to the United States.
+Later, in 1898, the Spanish-American war took place.
+This lead to the independence of Cuba, Guam, Puerto Rico and the Philippines from the US.